speechly/speechly/examples/c-decoder-example/README.md

 # Speechly Decoder for C Example

-An example C program for using the Speechly Decoder library (`libSpeechlyDecoder`) for on-device transcription.
+An example C program for using the Speechly Decoder library, `libSpeechlyDecoder`, for on-device transcription.
+This example assumes you are working on Linux, but the same steps work also on macOS.

 **Note:** on-device transcription is only available on [Enterprise plans](https://www.speechly.com/pricing)

-This example assumes you are working on Linux, but the same steps work also on macOS.

 ## Get started

 Before starting, make sure you have created and deployed a Speechly application.
+For on-device use, only `small` models are supported.

 You will also need the `libSpeechlyDecoder.so` shared library, as well as the `Decoder.h` and `SpeechlyConstants.h` header files.

 ### Download model bundle

-To use the Speechly Decoder Library you need a model bundle.
-These come in three varieties: Onnxruntime (ORT), Tensorflow Lite or CoreML, and your `libSpeechlyDecoder` library will support only one of these.
-In this example, we assume your version of the library is built for ORT.
+To use the Speechly Decoder library you need a model bundle.
+They are available for three different machine learning frameworks: ONNX Runtime, TensorFlow Lite and Core ML.
+Your `libSpeechlyDecoder` library will support only one of them.
+In this example, we assume your version of the library is built for ONNX Runtime.

-Download an ORT model bundle from [Speechly Dashboard](https://api.speechly.com/dashboard) or using [Speechly CLI](https://github.com/speechly/cli):
+Download an **ONNX Runtime** model bundle from [Speechly Dashboard](https://api.speechly.com/dashboard) or using [Speechly CLI](https://github.com/speechly/cli):

 ```bash
 speechly download YOUR_APP_ID . --model ort